 Neutrality

-The one thing Archer couldn't let slip was her neutrality.
+The one thing Donna couldn't let slip was her neutrality.
 As a professional boxing referee, there was no way she could take sides - even if her favorite fighter was walking into the ring that night.
 "Let's get ready to rummmmmbllllle...."

 Neutrality is defined as not taking part, taking sides, or giving assistance in a dispute.